by Amy Saloner | Jun 30, 2018 | Blog

 Hello, my name is Krystin Railing, I am a resident here at the Emerald Village, living in the Bridge House.
 I am a professional circus performer, production manager,fire walking instructor, and certified swimming coach.
 I initially moved to the Emerald Village to assist with teaching the children swimming, but I also assist here with events, gardening, and husbandry programs.

+How does living in community support your presence in the world?
 As a community builder, living in the Emerald Village has giving me a hub for my community members to gather for events like photo shoots, music jams, circus shows, pool parties, fundraisers, trunk shows, movie nights, speaker series, game nights, and bonfires; just to name a few activities.

+What is your greatest lesson learned living in community?
 Living in community, you are surrounded by mirrors reflecting yourself back at you.
 One of the greatest lessons I have learned while living here is how to see myself through other people’s eyes.

 Krystin has taught swimming for a number of years.
 She teaches the EVO kids in our pool and has lots to share about how to be safe in the water.